Last Updated on September 13, 2021 by Jim Ferri

 Las Vegas isn’t forgotten either.
 Once section is devoted to the city and explains how a large population was drawn to the state after gambling was legalized and how the Mob infiltrated the business.
 In one exhibit, in which an interactive screen is set inside an old slot machine, you learn how loaded dice and marked cards are made and used.
 It’s quite interesting.

 There are also exhibitions on the Witness Protection Program, weapons training, and numerous other facets of mob life, all brought to life in a bold, beguiling style.
 If you’re ever headed to Las Vegas this is a must-see.
+(Another non-gambling thing that’s attracting Las Vegas visitors are the cowboy trail rides outside the city).

 And by the way, you can forget Elvis and Vegas wedding chapels since the Mob Museum now does weddings, as well.

-The Mob Museum provides quite an arresting venue (sorry, couldn’t resist that…).
+In any event, the Mob Museum provides quite an arresting venue (sorry, couldn’t resist that…).

 If you go: